Forecast horizon

 What is a forecast horizon?

-The is the length of time into the future for which forecasts are to be prepared.
+The forecast horizon is the length of time into the future for which forecasts are to be prepared.
 It is the time period over which a forecast is being made, and it can range from short-term horizons, such as a few days or weeks, to longer-term horizons, such as months or years.

 FAQ